heiswayi/heiswayi.nrird.com/_posts/2015-11-16-embedding-dll-files-into-single-exe-file.md

 };
 ```

-And compile it!
+Finally, compile it!
 We should now have our single .EXE application file without any external assembly (.DLL) files.
-Please note that, embedding these .DLL files into our main application file (.EXE) will result in increasing of our .EXE file size as this sums up everything.
+Please note that, embedding these .DLL files into our main assembly application file (.EXE) will result in increasing of our .EXE file size as this sums up everything.
+Have a try!